 - Advocate for justice and peace for all of God’s children, working together to remove obstacles that prevent some from accessing resources available to others while building bridges and working for reconciliation and healing between those who have for too long been separated from one another

-An Invitation to Individuals & Worshipping Communities
+The Process with our Individuals & Worshipping Communities

 The Mission Priorities were shared with you – the whole of the Diocese – for additional reflection and feedback.
 The hope fulfilled was the development of a final draft of proposed Diocesan Mission Priorities that were presented to Executive Council and adopted at Diocesan Convention in June 2022.

 You were invited to pray about and reflect on the statement of who we are, why we are called and to what we are called, and the four proposed Mission Priorities listed above.
 All were invited to watch and share the presentation videos and to use them to spur conversation, while also prayerfully considering the ways the mission priorities captured your imagination or stimulated questions.